-If you disagree with all or any part of a short-term disability, dental, or vision claim denial, or post-service healthcare claim denial, and you wish to appeal the decision, you must follow the steps in this section.
-You must submit an appeal within 12 months of your receipt of the claim denial to:
+If you disagree with all or any part of a claim denial under the PPO dental benefit, basic vision benefit option, short-term disability benefits, or post-service healthcare claims under the PPO medical options and you wish to appeal the decision, you must follow the steps in this section.

-The Appeals Subcommittee UNITE HERE HEALTH 711 N. Commons Dr.
+You must submit an appeal within 12 months of the date you receive notice of the claim denial to:

-Aurora, IL 60504-4197
+The Appeals Subcommittee UNITE HERE HEALTH 711 N. Commons Dr. Aurora, IL 60504-4197